netsec-ethz/scion-tutorials/content/virtual_machine_setup/dynamic_ip.md

 ### Step One &ndash; install VirtualBox

 To install VirtualBox, follow the steps on the [VirtualBox download page](https://www.virtualbox.org/wiki/Downloads) for your system.
-On Ubuntu or similar Linux distributions, you could also install VirtualBox using your packet manager:
+On Ubuntu or similar Linux distributions, you could also install VirtualBox using your package manager:

 ```shell
 apt-get install virtualbox